Mike Malast: MASS - Martial Arts Super Sport - MMA Promotion

 President/Promoter: Martial Arts Super Sport - MASS is a PRO/AM Mixed Martial Arts (MMA) League.
-MASS held its first event MASS Inauguration at the Mohegan Sun at Casey Plaza on July 16, 2011 which featured Jimy Hettes vs. Jacob Kirwan as the main event.
+MASS held its first event MASS Inauguration at the Mohegan Sun at Casey Plaza on July 16, 2011, which featured Jimy Hettes vs. Jacob Kirwan as the main event.
 Hettes defeated Kirwan in the 2nd round via submission (triangle choke) winning the MMA Melee - MASS Featherweight Championship Belt.
 That night immediately following the event Malast secured a six figure multi-fight deal for Hettes with the world leading mixed martial arts (MMA) organization the Ultimate Fighting Championship (UFC).
-On August 14, 2011 filling in as a late replacement for an injured Leonard Garcia, with 10 days notice Hettes made his UFC debut at the Bradley Center in Milwaukee, Wisconsin during UFC Live: Hardy vs. Lytle (also known as UFC on Versus 5) against Alex Caceres.
+On August 14, 2011, filling in as a late replacement for an injured Leonard Garcia, with 10 days notice Hettes made his UFC debut at the Bradley Center in Milwaukee, Wisconsin during UFC Live: Hardy vs. Lytle (also known as UFC on Versus 5) against Alex Caceres.
 Hettes won via submission (rear naked choke) at 3:12 of round 2.

 Malast managed and held promotional contracts for several top prospects that went on to compete in other world class organizations.
 T-Rex Harris the 2nd fighter managed by Malast won his pro debut at MASS Inauguration.
-Harris was the Main Event for MASS 2 - Night for the Troops on March 24, 2012 at the Kingston Armory.
+Harris was the Main Event for MASS 2 - Night for the Troops on March 24, 2012, at the Kingston Armory.
 Harris then signed to the WSOF - World Series of Fighting which broadcasts on NBCSN.
 MASS Inauguration "Fight of the Night" award winner Rich Patishnock also signed to WSOF after MASS.
 Patishnock fought for the vacant WSOF Lightweight Belt but was defeated by Justin Gaethje 18-0 who is the current #5 ranked UFC Lightweight in the world.
 Jacob Kirwan, Dave Morgan, Rich Patishnock and Jay Haas all signed with Viacom owned Bellator MMA after being promoted by MASS.

 United Fight Alliance – UFA Television Network

-Malast is the Head of global syndication & advertising at UFA.
+Malast was the head of global syndication & advertising at UFA.
 United Fight Alliance is an umbrella sports television network.
 Broadcasting on HBO PLUS, Comcast, DirecTV, Dish Network, Root Sports, AT&T Sportsnet, Sportsnet New York - SNY, Tuff TV and PUNCH TV etc.